katieswisher/blog/Available_Topics.md

 - How to answer questions without being a jerk
 - Why do I need to learn Git?
 - Code School vs Computer Science Degree
+- How to use Slack
+- Resume tips
+- What do I need to know to get my first dev job?